Presidency of Jair Bolsonaro: Venezuela

-The Bolsonaro administration declared on January 12, 2019, that it recognizes Juan Guaidó, the acting president of Venezuela appointed by the National Assembly, as the legitimate president of Venezuela amidst the Venezuelan presidential crisis.
+The Bolsonaro administration declared on 12 January 2019, that it recognized Juan Guaidó, the acting president of Venezuela appointed by the National Assembly, as the legitimate president of Venezuela amidst the Venezuelan presidential crisis.

 Free trade

 Bolsonaro supported the European Union–Mercosur Free Trade Agreement, which would form one of the world's largest free trade areas.

 Investigations

 Of the new ministers announced, five are or were subjected to investigation: Luiz Henrique Mandetta, Tereza Cristina, Onyx Lorenzoni, Paulo Guedes and Marcos Pontes.
-Onyx Lorenzoni, the Chief of Staff, is suspected of receiving an undeclared amount of R$100,000 in campaign donations in 2012 and 2014, the latter of which he confessed to.
+Onyx Lorenzoni, the chief of staff, is suspected of receiving an undeclared amount of R$100,000 in campaign donations in 2012 and 2014, the latter of which he confessed to.
 Tereza Cristina, the Minister of Agriculture, is accused of having benefited JBS in a process of land leasing while she was Secretary of State for Agrarian Development and Production of Mato Grosso do Sul.
 Cristina has defended her actions as "acting in accordance with government policy".
 Economy Minister Paulo Guedes is under investigation by the Federal Police for allegations that he mismanaged public pension funds.
 Science and Technology Minister Marcos Pontes was investigated by military prosecutors in 2007 for supposedly making commercial use of his public image before entering the military reserve, which is forbidden according to the Military Penal Code.
 Pontes denied wrongdoing, stating that "there is nothing irregular in my professional activities".
 Health Minister Mandetta is being probed for alleged procurement fraud, influence peddling and undeclared campaign donations.

 After allegations of campaign-finance fraud, Bolsonaro fired Gustavo Bebianno, a top adviser and general secretary for the president.
 His party was accused of diverting public campaign funds to candidates that did not run for office.
 Bebianno claimed to have formal documentation for all the funds he requested at direction by the State.
 In July 2019, it was reported that Bolsonaro and other cabinet members were the targets of a cellphone hacking operation to expose corruption in high-profile trials.